tamasgal/royweb/README.md

     > pip install tornado
     > pip install daemon

+or simply use the `requirements.txt` file to install all dependencies automatically:

+    > pip install -r requirements.txt

 ### Done

 From now on, every time you want to start a ROyWeb server, activate the virtual environment and you're ready to go.